awsdocs/amazon-ec2-user-guide-windows/doc_source/nvme-ebs-volumes.md

 **Note**
 The EBS performance guarantees stated in [Amazon EBS Product Details](https://aws.amazon.com/ebs/details/) are valid regardless of the block\-device interface\.

+Some of these instance types also support NVMe instance store volumes\.
+For more information, see [NVMe SSD Volumes](ssd-instance-store.md#nvme-ssd-volumes)\.

 ## Identifying the EBS Device<a name="identify-nvme-ebs-device"></a>

 You can use the [Get\-Disk](https://docs.microsoft.com/en-us/powershell/module/storage/get-disk) command to map Windows disk numbers to EBS volume IDs\.